+As an illustrative example, we can look at sodium hypochlorite, a common household disinfectant.
+It is found in bleaches (eg Jik, Domestos, Clorox, Lysol) and toilet cleaners.
 As the name suggests one of the main components is chlorine and even watered down this can still do massive damage, especially when this is more than just a one-off experience, as in entering and exiting the workplace once or even more times a day.

 When you think that chlorine gas was used in the trenches in WWI this gives you an idea of the toxicity.

 With warnings issued by the CDC1 (Center for Disease Control), and WHO2 (World Health Organisation) Companies and institutions must take note before showering their staff with what could potentially cause irreversible damage to the mucosa of lungs – the very area affected by Coronavirus, as well as the eyes and skin.
 They also warn that such exposure could cause nasal irritation, sore throat and coughing.